Therapy for Trauma and Abuse

 An experience is often considered to have been traumatic when the residual effects linger long after the initial event(s).
 With Post-Traumatic Stress Disorder, for example, the traumatic event is often re-experienced through images, thoughts, dreams, flashbacks, or physiological distress.
 An individual may also experience psychological or physiological distress when exposed to internal or external reminders of some aspect of the traumatic event.
 Avoidance can also play a part, as an individual may avoid stimuli associated with the trauma, including thoughts, feelings, conversations, memories, activities, places, or people.
 While avoidance patterns can temporarily relieve immediate feelings of anxiety or distress, they may also have a dramatic influence on quality, including current relationships.

-Our psychologists have experience working with survivors of trauma and will tailor interventions to suit the specific needs of our clients.
-We work within a science-based model of practice that may involve a combination of Cognitive-Behavioral interventions, behavioral or emotional exposure, and a re-processing of the trauma, which may involve exploring how these past experiences have impacted present functioning and current relationship patterns.
+We have experience working with survivors of trauma and will tailor interventions to suit the specific needs of our clients.
+We work within a science-based model of practice that may involve a combination of Cognitive-Behavioral interventions, behavioural or emotional exposure, and a re-processing of the trauma, which may involve exploring how these past experiences have impacted present functioning and current relationship patterns.

 The Body Remembers: The Psychophysiology of Trauma & Trauma Treatment (Babette Rothschild)